HB9VQQ/WSPRBeacon/README.md

 The details of the WSPR Monitor System is currently being worked out.
 For now it consists of an Airspy HF+ Discovery and a Raspberry Pi running a customized OS image, tailored for the WSPR Monitor.
 A description can be found [here](https://docs.google.com/document/d/e/2PACX-1vQwBbkGgE0oMXaGkVrAFNZtFjnylsCQre2WHf2CIEDpuUj8EZDj8jMv2VJoJ-nuQoM-AH1lTd7GsYEq/pub).

+The WSPR RX Monitor will follow the Band hop schedule of our WSPR Beacons.
+They will be in sync with our WSPR Transmitters and upload all decoded WSPR signals to the central Database at wsprnet.org.

 #### Project Milestones

 - May-17 2021 Project kick off